man572142/MarkDownTest/BroAudioStackEditor.md

 ## About The Project
 ![Product Name Screen Shot][product-screenshot]

-BroAudio is a sound management and playback tool for Unity.
-It is the only tool that cares about <a href="#sound-quality">sound quality</a> and prioritizes developer user experience.
-You can build a massive audio system without the need to learn complex middleware software (like FMOD or WWise).
-Build and mange library with zero code.
-Play and control the audio with only one line of code.
+BroAudio is a sound management and playback tool designed for Unity.
+It's unique in its focus on <a href="#sound-quality">sound quality</a> and a developer-friendly experience.
+You can create extensive and captivating audio systems without the need for mastering complex middleware like FMOD or Wwise.
+Whether you're part of a large team or a solo developer, achieving the goals becomes effortless and efficient with BroAudio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features

-- Seamless Loop
 - Fade In/Out with multiple ease function
 - Cross Fade
+- Seamless Loop
-- Randomized (with weighted)
+- Random Playback (with weight)
+- Sequential Playback
+- Clip Editor for permanent clip editing
-- Sequencer
+- Dynamic audio effect
+- Enhanced Volume Control Range (up to +20dB)
 - Visualized waveform and playback lines
 - Playing across multiple scenes
-- Clip Editor for permanent clip editing
 - Low Code Design
 - Customizable GUI settings
 - and more…